Last updated: May 3, 2026

 - Senior exemption: many people use this as a casual name for that same senior homeowner exclusion.

-- Circuit breaker: the Circuit Breaker caps what you pay now, but the unpaid part stays as a lien.
+- Circuit breaker: this caps what you pay now, but the unpaid part stays as a lien.

 - Freeze: North Carolina does not use “freeze” as the official name of the statewide senior program.
 The closest match is the Circuit Breaker deferment.